-Looking at the long-term chart of the price of Gold above, we can see that this market previously enjoyed a fantastic multi-year rally that began in the late 1990s where there was a huge increase in price from a low of $250.
-This rally eventually peaked out at around $1850 in 2011 and since then, it has been in a consistent downtrend, which has developed into falling wedge pattern.
+Looking at the long-term chart of the price of Gold above, we can see that this market previously enjoyed a fantastic multi-year rally that began in the late 1990s when there was a huge increase in price from a low of $250.
+This rally eventually peaked at around $1850 in 2011, and since then, it has been in a consistent downtrend, which has developed into a falling wedge pattern.
 Falling wedges are a common, fairly reliable bullish chart pattern, so we typically expect to see prices break out to the upside.

 Look at technical indicators

 To increase the odds of entering a profitable trade, we can also look at technical indicators for some confirmation.
 We can see in the chart above that as the downtrend continues lower, indicators are beginning to turn upwards, creating a divergence between price and indicators.
 This divergence is a sign that the strength of the downtrend is weakening.

 We can also see that price is approaching a point where there is a potential to gain some support from previous significant support and resistance levels.

 Now that we have Gold on our radar as a potential buy trade let’s zoom in on a daily chart

 We can see that there is also a positive divergence between price and indicators on the daily chart:

 We now need to fine-tune our entry point and look for a buy signal.
 There is a potential double bottom at the low, and although we could have taken a speculative position as soon as this had formed, it is better to wait for a buy signal to reduce the risk of a losing trade by getting in too early.